Curb your cabin fever with an afternoon outdoors! Volunteers will remove brush and non-native plants helping to restore habitat near Cedar Falls.

 ATTIRE & EQUIPMENT

-- Sturdy shoes or hiking boots, long pants and layers
+- Sturdy shoes or hiking boots

 - Work gloves and water bottle